seaside1/jrule/README.md

 # Get started with the JRule Automation Addon

-- Install the addon by copying the org.openhab.automation.jrule-3.x.x-ALPHAX.jar to openhab-addons folder Download the latest release from https://github.com/seaside1/jrule/releases
+- Install the addon by copying the org.openhab.automation.jrule-3.x.x-BETAX.jar to openhab-addons folder Download the latest release from https://github.com/seaside1/jrule/releases
-- In default location is /etc/openhab/automation/jrule
+- The default location is /etc/openhab/automation/jrule but can be configured
 - When the addon is started it will:
 1. Create JAVA source files for all items
 2. Compile java source files and create a resulting jrule.jar file under /etc/openhab/automation/jrule/jar